owshepherd/rails-app-ca/README.md

 ```
 7. Identify and describe the production database setup (i.e. postgres instance).
 ```
+local structure for database
+heroku run rails ..to send instructions to heroku run db:migrate etc instance

 ```
 8. Describe the architecture of your App.
 ```

+Describing MVC.
+If i type in Heroku get request what happens

 ```
 9. Explain the different high-level components (abstractions) in your App.